Electronic Visit Verification

 1) Government compliance:

 As previously mentioned, a powerful workforce management solution like Celayix can remove red tape and allow for smooth regulatory sailing.
-With our software, providing a digital record is easy.
-With features like geo-fencing and real-time communication, you can ensure employees and team members are visiting the relevant locations and providing adequate care.
+Of course, with our software, providing a digital record is easy.
+With features like geo-fencing and real-time communication, you can ensure employees are visiting the relevant locations and providing adequate care.
 Having centralized data on a single digital platform takes away the stress and worry of governmental non-compliance.

 2) Eliminate missed visits, late starts, and time theft:

-Major problems within the home healthcare industry are employees missing shifts due to miscommunication, confusion leading to lateness, and even over-billing hours.
-Using intuitive software like Celayix Time Xpress allows for management to supervise, monitor and collect information on-the-go while communicating with staff through messaging functionality.
-By monitoring attendance, and communicating with employees in real time though their mobile or tablet, HCAs can eliminate missed shifts, lateness, and decrease the risk of fraud.
+A major issue in the home healthcare industry is employees missing shifts due to miscommunication, punctuality, and billing inaccuracies.
+With software like Celayix Time Xpress, management can supervise, monitor and collect information on-the-go.
+They can also instantly communicate with staff through the chat feature!
+By monitoring attendance, and communicating with employees in realtime, HCAs can eliminate missed shifts, as well as decrease the risk of fraud.

 3) Improve business processes:

-By deploying smartphones to field workers, home care agencies will be able to do more than just meet the EVV mandate and improve communication: They can also significantly enhance business processes.
+By utilizing the smartphones of field workers, HCAs can do more than just meet the EVV guidelines.
+They improve communication and enhance business processes!
 Metrics like efficiency and productivity are often talked about, but rarely defined and measured.

-With the implementation of workforce management software comes the ability to vastly improve scheduling and time monitoring processes, all while integrating with your existing platforms (payroll, billing, electronic health records, etc).
-Once an organization can easily publish and modify shifts, apply rules-based scheduling, and instantly communicate with employees, a huge amount of administrative time and effort can now be focused on other more value-driven areas.
+With the implementation of workforce management software comes the ability to vastly improve scheduling and time monitoring processes.
+They can also focus on integrating with your existing platforms (payroll, billing, electronic health records, etc).
+Now, organizations can easily publish and modify shifts, apply rules-based scheduling, and instantly communicate with employees.
+Equally, a huge amount of administrative time and effort can now be focused on other more value-driven areas.

 4) Improved patient care and client satisfaction:

-HCAs have a lot on their plates.
+Of course, HCAs have a lot on their plates.
 With bureaucratic considerations like regulatory compliance and scheduling, it’s easy to forget their main purpose: caring for patients.
-The mission statement of any HCA will usually read something along the lines of helping to care for others and improve their quality of life.
-So when using an adaptable solution like Celayix, the plethora of secondary concerns that tend to shackle HCAs can be tossed aside, opening up opportunities to provide excellent service for satisfied clients.
+The mission statement of any HCA will usually focus on helping care for others and improve their quality of life.
+When using an adaptable solution like Celayix, the plethora of secondary concerns that hinder HCAs can be tossed aside.
+It opens up opportunities to provide excellent service for satisfied clients.

 Celayix – The Perfect Partner

 At Celayix, we specialize in best-of-breed employee scheduling software, with a whole host of additional workforce management functionality.
-With the upcoming implementation of Electronic Visit Verification, home care agencies are being asked to make a big step in to the future.
+Home care agencies will need to take a step forward with the upcoming need for EVV implementation.
 We can help you to take this leap, solving your business problems and supporting your business along the way.

-If you’d like to find out a bit more about who we are, what we do, or how we can help, our attentive support staff are always happy to help.
+Want toto find out a bit more about what we do, or how we can help?
+Our attentive support staff are always happy to help.

-Alternatively, you can take a product tour below, where you’ll see some of the problems we solve for customers, and how the software actually works.
+Alternatively, you can take a product tour below.
+There you’ll see some of the problems we solve for customers, and how the software actually works.